codyavila/react-portfolio-v3/frontend/README.md

-# Welcome to my portfolios github page!
+# Welcome!
+This is my Portfolio

 Author: Cody Sanders